Questions about

 For restaurants specifically, the most common violations are:

 - High block/report rate.
 If recipients frequently tap "Report" or "Block" on your messages, your account's quality score drops.
-Meta's system interprets this as spam-like behaviour.

 - Too many messages in rapid sequence.
 Sending 3–4 messages back-to-back immediately after a customer initiates a chat flags the automation pattern.